ArchiveTeam/seesaw-kit/README.md

 Installation
 ------------

-Requires Python 3.
-Python 2 is not supported in this branch.
+Requires Python 2 or 3.

 Needs the Tornado library for event-driven I/O. The complete list of Python modules needed are listed in requirements.txt.